You spend a lot of your time trying to grow your ministry.

 I Even Feel Terrible Every Time Someone Unsubscribes From My Blog

 I feel this tension even when I write this blog.

-But do I click over to see who they were?
+At the same time, I’d have new people subscribe every day.
+Would I ever I click over to see who they were?

 Because I’m naturally wired to focus on what I lose, not what I might gain.